mfranzil-unitn/unitn-ps/README.md

 You can find the following material in the repo:

-* code/ - R and MATLAB code used for the daily exercises of the course.
+- `code/` - R and MATLAB code used for the daily exercises of the course (A.A.
+2017/2018).
-* exercises/dispensa.pdf - compendium of exercises provided during the tutoring.
+- `exercises/dispensa.pdf` - compendium of exercises provided during the tutoring (A.A.
+2020/2021).
+- `tutorato/` - slides used during tutoring (A.A.
+2021/2022).

 ## Contribute